• Skip to primary navigation

 I also like to add in a diced jalapeño or serrano pepper to give it a little extra spiciness.

-If you don't have Worcestershire sauce on hand you can use soy sauce, or even seasoning salt.
+If you don’t have Worcestershire sauce, you can use soy sauce or seasoning salt.
 Any of these ingredients will give this cheese ball that extra umami.

 platter of cheeseball and crackers